FIRE Calculator India (2026)

 Disclaimer

 FIRE calculations are based on standard mathematical models and the 4% safe withdrawal rule.
 Market volatility, changes in life circumstances, and unexpected health costs are not accounted for.
+This calculator uses standard financial independence formulas including inflation-adjusted expense projection and safe withdrawal rate principles.
 This tool does not constitute personal financial advice.